Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Which was why she savored her free time.
 Her man took care of her like nobody else, but he was a high-maintenance guy himself.
 Such was the life of HEAT families.

 Their get-together lasted most of the night, well past the time the families with children went home, or the kids who were staying were put to bed.
-The Lads drifted off toward Rooney’s around sunset---ever a pack of well-meaning hooligans---and the few who remained headed indoors to escape the night-rain.
+The Lads drifted off toward Rooney’s around sunset - ever a pack of well-meaning hooligans - and the few who remained headed indoors to escape the night-rain.

 Still.
 While Marty enjoyed her girl talk well enough, she wasn’t really...into that whole scene.
 At best, she could dip her toes in it for a bit, smile and enjoy things, but before long she’d want to be doing something decidedly more tomboyish.